 Post workout caffeine supplementation?!
 Just like dieting, working out is one of the confounding factors which render results like the one at hand valid only in certain scenarios.
 Against that background it is not surprising that a 2008 study by Pedersen et al., the results of which I have plotted for you in the figure above (Pedderson.
 2013), found statistically significant improvements in glycogen resynthesis w/ 8mg/kg caffeine being coingested with 4mg/kg glucose after a workout.
 Whether this will yield real world benefits is obviously another story ;-)

 "Secondary, subgroup analysis at the nominal level showed that this might be more evident among females (PIAUC = .05) and overweight/obese participants (PIAUC = .03).
 Furthermore, coffee, mainly the 6 mg dose, could be lowering insulin concentrations the first 30 min after its consumption compared to water in men and overweight/obese participants."
 (Gavrieli.
 2013)So what do we make of these results, now?
 Well, first of all, even if your breakfast does not deserve the name food, having a single regular sized cup of coffee is unlikely to to any harm.
-Reversing the ratio of breakfast to coffee on the other hand and having a "Sex & The City" breakfast with a croissant and a large cup of breakfast will have you run the risk of having high blood sugar afterwards (esp. if you drink that 400mg+ pot of coffee with tons of sugar).
+Reversing the ratio of breakfast to coffee on the other hand and having a "Sex & The City" breakfast with a croissant and a large cup of coffee for breakfast will have you run the risk of having high blood sugar afterwards (esp. if you drink that 400mg+ pot of coffee with tons of sugar from HereAreMyBucks ;-).

 |The tissue incorporation of regular triglyceride based fish oils is inferior to their phospholipid bound brethren.
 Want to learn more?
 Check out my article on that matter from June 2012 (learn more)|